zach010/PrimeOptimus/README.md

 ```
 Notice the time 0.2 seconds.
 The input number was the same but + 1.
 The algorithm is smart enough to terminate when any of the parallel processes returns a divisible number.
 This means that if the number is Prime, the processes will be running much longer as it continues to search for a divisor.
 With this method it is possible to make good predictions of large Primes without too much computing.
 Any number entered that is not Prime will return within a few seconds because of the way the algorithm works.
 The more threads your system has, the more certainty given to a Prime prediction without a full computation.
 Fish for a Prime by inspecting a number from multiple vantage points simultaneously.

-Here is output from PrimeFinder:
+Here is output from PrimeFinder.py:
 ```
 Examples of prime number functions in python:
 Kynea primes: (2**n+1)**2-2